-For Grand Tour contenders like Froome, Roglič and Pogačar to climb fast in the mountains, they must be able to sustain high levels of power for a long time.
+For Grand Tour contenders such as Vollering, Niewiadoma, Roglič and Pogačar to climb fast in the mountains, they must be able to sustain high levels of power for a long time.

-This maximal steady-state power is the point where production of those fatiguing byproducts mentioned above (including the substance ‘lactate’) equal the maximum rate at which those byproducts can be cleared.
-Above this point you fatigue quickly, but when riding at or below it, power can be sustained for a relatively long time.
+This maximal steady-state power is the point where production of those fatiguing byproducts mentioned above, such as hydrogen ions, equal the maximum rate at which those by-products can be cleared.
+Beyond this point, you fatigue quickly, but when riding at or below it, power can be sustained for a relatively long time.

-Generally speaking, the closer the steady-state gets to the athletes’ VO2 max, the better.
+Generally speaking, the closer the steady-state gets to an athlete’s VO2 max, the better.

 The bottom line is that VO2 max is a key metric most riders interested in improving their performance should look to increase, but a high VO2 max is only one of a number of factors that are important in cycling success.